kleinfelter/kleinfelter.github.io/_posts/2020-01-01-choosing-a-bank.md

 ---
 title: Choosing a Bank
+layout: post
 ---

 I recently had occasion to take a close look at my bank.
-Nothing *wrong* with my bank per se, but I chose it about 30 years ago and my situation (and banking) has changed over the years.
+Nothing *wrong* with my bank per se, but I chose it about 30 years ago and my situation and banking has changed over the years.

 #### I want: